ST10479242/MyIMADProject2/README.md

 # IMAD 5112

 ### 🧠 Purpose of the App
 A native Android flashcard-style quiz app developed using Kotlin and Android Studio.The **Flashcard Quiz App** is designed to provide users with a quick and engaging way to test their general history knowledge.
-It's educational, lightweight, and ideal for users looking to practice historical facts through a quiz format.
+Using True and False questions, It's educational, lightweight, and ideal for users looking to practice historical facts through a quiz format.

 ## 🔗 GitHub Repository